 Figure 2.
-Stratigraphy of volcanic and volcaniclastic rocks in the central Sierra Nevada. (a) Undifferentiated andesite volcanic-volcaniclastic rocks are referred to as the Merhten Formation. (b) Sonora Pass area stratigraphy, modified from Busby et al. (2008a), using new stratigraphic data presented in Koerner et al. (2009).
+Stratigraphy of volcanic and volcaniclastic rocks in the central Sierra Nevada.
+(A) Undifferentiated andesite volcanic-volcaniclastic rocks are referred to as the Merhten Formation.
+(B) Sonora Pass area stratigraphy, modified from Busby et al. (2008), using new stratigraphic data Q3 presented in Koerner and Busby (2009).
 Where high-K volcanic rocks of the Stanislaus Group intervene, the andesites are divided into Relief Peak Formation (below) and Disaster Peak Formation (above).
-Details of the stratigraphy of the high-K volcanic rocks are given in Koerner et al. (2009) and Pluhar et al. (2009).
+Details of the stratigraphy of the high-K volcanic rocks are given in Koerner and Busby (this volume) and Pluhar et al. (this volume).
 Ages shown in this figure are summarized in Table 1.

 Figure 3.
-Aerial photograph of Table Mountain, showing inverted topography produced by the TML, which flowed down a palaeochannel.
-Photograph courtesy of Gary Hayes.
+Aerial photo of Table Mountain, showing inverted topography produced by the TML, which flowed down a palaeochannel.
+Photo courtesy of Gary Hayes.